Noreen Stonor Drexel Birthing Center

 It's easy to remember how to hold the baby for this position - you actually tuck the baby under your arm like a football.
 Use a pillow behind your back and along the side you are nursing on.
 Hold your baby's head in your hand, and use your forearm to support baby's upper back.
 Your baby should be turned in toward you.

-The side-lying hold is especially good for women who have had a Cesarean section as it does not put pressure on their abdomen.
+The side-lying hold is especially good for women who have had a Cesarean section as it does not put pressure on the abdomen.
 Lying on your side, face your baby toward you and pull him close to you.
 Place pillows behind your back, under your head and between your legs for comfort, and use either your forearm or a rolled towel to support your baby's back.